robotix/2020.robotix.in/_events/bricks.markdown

 * The robot will have to correctly display which block is needed and which isn’t by lighting up the corresponding LED.

 * The controller will then have to pick up the blocks and place them in the corresponding zones.

+* In this round the robot has to pick up ‘X’ cubical and ‘Y’ cylindrical blocks.
+This information will be sent to the robot and not the participant.
+The participant can then either know the required number of blocks via a LCD on the robot or devise some mechanism for the robot to distinguish between cubical and cylindrical blocks.

+* The robot can be given information about the shape of the block.
+E.g. Some gesture to indicate shape of the block.
+Then the robot has to give an indication whether or not to deposit the block in the correct zone.

 * Once the robot has successfully placed X and Y blocks in respective zones there must be some indication from the robot that the run has ended.
 The user then has to tell Team Robotix to stop the clock.